hackclub/hackclub/workshops/javascript_typing_test/README.md

 Let's start writing some JavaScript!
 Our program will be split up into three blocks that provide functionality: ```handleKey(key)```, ```handleEnd()```, and the event listener.
 We'll also have variables defined at the beginning to assist these three blocks.
 Let me explain how our program will flow:

 1. First we'll declare variables for our text, time, position, etc.
 2. Then we'll start our event listener.
-Everytime a key is pressed it will check if the key is a valid symbol or letter.
+Every time a key is pressed it will check if the key is a valid symbol or letter.
 It'll forward the key to ```handleKey(key)``` if it is, otherwise ignore it.
 3. Every time ```handleKey(key)``` gets a character, it checks it against the text.
 If it's correct it increments the position in the text and changes the letter's color to green.
 Otherwise it changes it to red and sets a ```backspaceNeeded``` variable.
 4. When the user is done typing, the ```handleEnd()``` function computes the results, changes the CSS ```display``` property, and modifies the HTML content.